Georgetown University: Academics

 As of 2017, the university had 7,463 undergraduate students and 11,542 graduate students.
+In 2024, there were 20,031 students in the fall enrollment including 7,833 undergraduates and 12,198 graduate and professional students.

 Bachelor's programs are offered through College of Arts & Sciences, the School of Nursing, the McDonough School of Business, the School of Continuing Studies, the School of Health, and the Walsh School of Foreign Service, which includes the Qatar campus.